Updated on: 3/7/2019

-At least nine people were killed and 39 more had to be hospitalized following a tour bus accident in northern Oregon Sunday morning.
+At least nine people were killed and 39 more had to be hospitalized following a bus accident in northern Oregon Sunday morning.
 Among the victims of the devastating crash were several residents of the greater Seattle area.

 According to the Seattle Times, the tour bus involved in the crash was part of a two-bus tour visiting the cities of Vancouver, B.C.; Seattle; San Francisco; Los Angeles; the Grand Canyon; and Las Vegas.
 The tour buses had left Boise, Idaho earlier that morning and were scheduled to arrive in Vancouver, B.C. later Sunday evening.